aws-samples/serverless-patterns/public-alb-private-api-terraform/README.md

 ## Working:

 * Here we will add the VPC endpoint IP address as a Target behind an ALB.
-It can be a public/private ALB.
 * The ALB will pass the incoming HTTPS traffic to the Target Group attached to the HTTPS 443 listener.
 * The customd domain ACM certificate will be added to the ALB's HTTPS 443 listener.
 * VPC endpoint will be added to the resource policy of the Private API to allow access.